- Ticket valid for guests with child only

 The Lord Mayor will channel her inner superhero when she takes the plunge in support of HeartKids Super Boss Day.

-“I am relishing the prospect of swimming with the sharks at Melbourne Aquarium for Super Boss Day,” the Lord Mayor said.
+“I am relishing the prospect of swimming with the sharks at SEA LIFE Melbourne for Super Boss Day,” the Lord Mayor said.

 “I’m incredibly inspired by the work of HeartKids and feel confident that together we can ‘take the plunge’ to raise much needed funds for young people with heart disease.”